• December 12, 2019

 Fire Evacuation Chair Training

 Operatives using the evacuation chair must be able to set them up, and in the event of an emergency, do so under pressure.
 They must know the chair balance points, how to check the person sitting in the chair is comfortable and secure, how to correctly position it on stairs and how to maintain the correct posture when using the chair.
+This specialist skill set is crucial—it’s not enough to simply have the equipment; you need to create fire safety champions within your team who are prepared for this responsibility.

 Demonstration of an evacuation chair in use